VPAC/seqpar/sequentialandparallelprogramming.md

 5.3 CUDA Programming

 6.0 Profiling and Debugging
+6.1 Testing Approaches
-6.1 Profiling with Grof, TAU and PDT
+6.2 Profiling with Grof, TAU and PDT
-6.2 Memory Checking with Valgrind
+6.3 Memory Checking with Valgrind
-6.3 Debugging with GDB
+6.4 Debugging with GDB

 6.0 References

 # 0.0 Introduction

-# 0.1 Foreward
+## 0.1 Foreward

 It is finally time for a book like this one.